-- A. Employees with annual leave balances must use accrued annual leave prior to use of vacation leave, until all annual leave has been taken, with the exception of Section 2.C. - AB.
-Not more than eighty (80) hours of paid time may be credited toward accumulation accrual of vacation credit in any pay period. - C. As soon as practicable following adoption of the MOU by the Board of Supervisors, employees with Annual Leave balances and with ten (10) years of continuous full-time County service (20,800 regularly scheduled hours)

-may elect to use a maximum of forty (40) Vacation hours during the fiscal year for approved time off.

-- BD.
-Approved unpaid leaves, including An Non-Medical Discretionary Official Leave of Absence, Non-Occupational Disability Leave, unpaid Family Leave, or Parenthood Leave shall cause the aforementioned ten (10) years (Article V, Sections 1.C. and E.) of full-time County service to be postponed a number of calendar days equal to the approved unpaid LeaveOfficial Leave. - CE.
-When an employee's County service consists of part-time regular service or a combination of full-time regular and part-time regular service, both periods of service shall apply towards the required ten (10) years (Article V, Sections 1.C. and E.) of County service, with the part-time service being applied proportionately to the appropriate full-time interval. - DF.
-Additional vacation earned during the period of vacation may be taken consecutively. - EG. In any use of vacation, an employee's account shall be charged to the nearest quarter hour. - FH.
-Vacation shall be scheduled for employees by their agency/department; however, consideration shall be given to effectuating the wishes of those employees requesting specific vacation periods. - Solution Series of the seri - HJ.
-Illness while on paid vacation will be charged to Sick healthcare Leave rather than vacation only under the conditions specified in Article IV, Section 1.B.5. - IK.
-No employee shall be permitted to work for compensation for the County in any capacity during the time of his or her paid vacation from the County service except as a Suppression Volunteer, Deputy Sheriff Emergency Service, Election Board Officer or Election Night Help. - An employee separating from County service for reasons other than paid County retirement shall be paid for all accrued vacation in a lump sum payment.
+- A. Employees with annual leave balances must use accrued annual leave prior to use of vacation leave, until all annual leave has been taken, with the exception of Section 2.C. - B. Not more than eighty (80) hours of paid time may be credited toward accrual of vacation credit in any pay period. - C. Employees with Annual Leave balances and with ten (10) years of continuous full-time County service (20,800 regularly scheduled hours) may elect to use a maximum of forty (40) Vacation hours during the fiscal year for approved time off.
+Employees with eighty (80) or more hours of Annual Leave, regardless of years of County service, may elect to use a maximum of sixty (60) Vacation hours during the fiscal year for approved time off. - D. Approved unpaid leaves, including Non-Medical Discretionary Leave of Absence, Non-Occupational Disability Leave, unpaid Family Leave, or Parenthood Leave shall cause the aforementioned ten (10) years (Article V, Sections 1.C. and E.) of full-time County service to be postponed a number of calendar days equal to the approved unpaid Leave. - E. When an employee's County service consists of part-time regular service or a combination of full-time regular and part-time regular service, both periods of service shall apply towards the required ten (10) years (Article V, Sections 1.C. and E.) of County service, with the part-time service being applied proportionately to the appropriate full-time interval. - F. Additional vacation earned during the period of vacation may be taken consecutively. - G. In any use of vacation, an employee's account shall be charged to the nearest quarter hour. - H. Vacation shall be scheduled for employees by their agency/department; however, consideration shall be given to effectuating the wishes of those employees requesting specific vacation periods. - I. No scheduled vacation will be cancelled by the agency/department, except in cases of emergency. - J. Illness while on paid vacation will be charged to healthcare leave rather than vacation only under the conditions specified in Article IV, Section 1.B.5.

+- K. No employee shall be permitted to work for compensation for the County in any capacity during the time of his or her paid vacation from the County service except as a Suppression Volunteer, Election Board Officer or Election Night Help. - L. An employee separating from County service for reasons other than paid County retirement shall be paid for all accrued vacation in a lump sum payment.
 An employee who is separating from County service by way of paid County retirement may elect either to take time off for his or her vacation or to be paid for his or her vacation in a lump sum payment. - M. When a person is reemployed in a regular or limited-term position, the Chief Human Resources Officer may, upon the request of the agency/department, apply the period of previous County continuous service for the purpose of determining vacation earning rates.